CloudCannon/cloudcannon-suite/src/_packages/docs.md

         dest: "dist/docs"
     },
     tasks: [],
     serve: {
     port: 4000,
     open: true
     }
 }
 ```

-### Configuration
+## Configuration

-If you have a more complex set up you can use any of the following options with the Docs package.
+If you have a more complex set up you can use any of the following options with the Docs package:

 ### jekyll.src